Alun Oldfield-Davies: Career with the BBC

 Oldfield-Davies joined the newly formed Welsh Region of the BBC's radio service in 1937, as schools organiser.
 He had been a regular contributor for the previous three years on the West Region station; giving talks on world events in a Welsh-language schools' programme, Cwrs y byd.
 His time in the role saw the number of schools receiving broadcasts rise from 126 to 700, until the start of the Second World War saw regional radio in the United Kingdom disbanded.
 His appointment as school's organiser has been heavily supported by the director of the Welsh region, Rhys Hopkin Morris and he took Oldfield-Davies in as a protégé.
 He remained working at the BBC throughout the war first as an administrative officer in Wales, but later took up a position in London as an establishment officer in London.

 In 1945 Hopkin Morris resigned from the BBC to re-enter the field of politics.
 Oldfield Davies became the acting director until he was confirmed permanently for the post on 15 June 1945.
 In 1948 his title was changed to controller Wales, and he remained in the post until 1967.
 Oldfield-Davies was to lead broadcasting in Wales through the growth of radio in the 1950s, through the advent of television in Wales the 1950s and the introduction of commercial competition with the birth of ITV in 1955.
 He fought tirelessly for a separate television frequency for Wales and oversaw the creation of Welsh-language television broadcasting.
 Writing in 1994, historian John Davies was in no doubt of the importance of Oldfield-Davies' role in Welsh broadcasting, stating: "If there was a single creator of Welsh language television, it was Alun Oldfield-Davies".
 Oldfield-Davies also ensured that a strong media base was present in Wales, with the creation of a substantial Welsh news-gathering organisation in both languages, and saw the relocation of the BBC in Wales to their site in Llandaff, which was completed just before his retirement in 1967.
 Part of the BBC's head office in Cardiff is named Ty Oldfield in his memory.

 Later life

 Oldfield-Davies applied himself to many fields, particularly to education and the arts, after leaving the BBC.
 He was the president of the National Museum of Wales from 1972 until 1977.
 He was also a member of the Welsh Arts Council, the council of the National Eisteddfod of Wales and the Court of the National Theatre, which attempted to secure a Welsh national theatre.
+He was a Member of the Aberystwyth Old Students' Association and served as President (1976–77).
 He was appointed CBE in 1955.
 Oldfield-Davies was the subject of several works of art, including a series of paintings by Welsh artist Sir Kyffin Williams and a bronze portrait head by Ivor Roberts-Jones.

 Oldfield-Davies died of pneumonia and rheumatic heart disease at the University Hospital of Wales, Cardiff, on 1 December 1988.